Gov. Murphy's Kinder, Gentler Medical Marijuana Program

 Murphy unveiled a report from the state Department of Health on Tuesday that outlined short-, mid-, and long-term changes the state can make to improve the eight-year-old program, often considered one of the most restrictive in the nation.
 His plan, one of several reforms under discussion — and separate from his more controversial push to legalize recreational use of the drug — was in large part endorsed by patient advocates and cannabis industry representatives.

 Murphy announced he had already added five new conditions — including various kinds of pain and anxiety — that could be treated under the program and cut in half the patient fees for participating.
 The DOH is also revising the permitting process for production and distribution facilities and plans to eliminate the current 10 percent cap on THC, or tetrahydrocannabinol, the active ingredient in cannabis; potent strains generally contain double that level.
 Murphy is also willing to explore eliminating sales tax on the drug, currently around 6.6 percent.

 No more jumping through hoops

-The report, generated in response to an Murphy signed his second week in office, recommends a mix of direct department actions, regulatory changes, and statutory reforms to create what he said would be a more compassionate, progressive program.
+The report, generated in response to an executive order Murphy signed his second week in office, recommends a mix of direct department actions, regulatory changes, and statutory reforms to create what he said would be a more compassionate, progressive program.
 The goal is “opening it up and making it work,” he said.
 “The days of making residents jump through hoops are coming to an end.”

 The changes were also good news to Myrna Taylor, a program participant who purchases medicine at an ATC in Bellmawr to counteract the effects of treatment she receives for breast cancer.
 “I was taking hundreds of pills for cancer that I no longer have to take,” she said, noting that it also allowed her to sleep and function daily.
 "People need this.
 This expansion is overdue,” she said, adding, “I have a better quality of life and everyone deserves that.”